Padhiana: Demographics

 The village is 95% (Rajput) Sikh and 5% Hindu.
 There are 7 Gurudwaras including Gurudwara Pahari Darwaja, Gurudwara Bohra Khoo and Bhagat Ravidas Gurdwara.
 There is one Shiv dwala (a Hindu temple dedicated to Lord Shiva).
 There are also two other places of worship, 'Lakhan Da Datta', located in the village, and 'Peer Badhe Shah Ji', about 3 km from the village.
 There is also a "BHAGWAN VALMIK MANDIR", a "SHANI MANDIR" and a "GUGA JAHAR VEER MANDIR" This religious diversity in places of worship indicates Padhiana residents respect for all religions.

 Administration

 The Panchayat (village council) administers the village affairs.
 There are nine elected members to the panchayat, eight panch and a Sarpanch (Mayor).
 The members are elected for a period of four years.
-Last elections were held in May 2008.
-Present Sarpanch was elected in September 2010.